kggurram/monte-carlo-pi/README.md

-# monte-carlo pi
- Estimating the value of PI using Monte Carlo.
+# Estimating PI with Monte Carlo